MuhamedEmadHussein/DDD-Demo/README.md

 ## 💎 Core DDD Concepts Explained

 ### 1. Entities & Value Objects
 - **Entity**: Has a unique identity (e.g., an Order with a UUID).
-Even if two orders have the same products, they are different.
+Even if two orders have the same products, they are different. encapsulate both data and behavior.
+Unlike traditional Laravel models (Eloquent), which are often just data carriers, entities own business rules.

 - **Value Object**: No identity, defined by its attributes. `Price` is a value object. $50 USD is $50 USD.
-If you change the amount, it's a new Value Object.
+If you change the amount, it's a new Value Object. encapsulate domain logic, e.g., currency validation, calculations (immutable).

 ### 2. Aggregates & Aggregate Roots
 An **Aggregate** is a cluster of associated objects.
 The **Order** is the **Aggregate Root**.
-Every change to order items MUST go through the Order entity to ensure business rules (invariants) are maintained.
+Every change to order items MUST go through the Order entity to ensure business rules (invariants) are maintained. treated as a single unit of consistency . ex: An Order is an aggregate root that manages OrderItems

 ### 3. Repositories
 Repositories are not just for "clean queries".
 They are a contract.
 The Domain says: *"I need to save an Order, I don't care if it's MySQL, MongoDB, or an API."* The Implementation lives in the Infrastructure layer.
+ex: map Order aggregate to Eloquent model

 ### 4. Application Services
+Orchestrates domain objects, infrastructure, and events. orchestration, no rules.
 These services handle the "workflow".
 For "Place Order", the service:
 1. Validates inputs.
 2. Uses Domain Factories/Entities to create objects.
 3. Calls the Repository to save.
 4. Dispatches Events.

+### 4. Domain Services
+These services Contain business logic not tied to a single entity ex: Order -> calculateTotal. core business rules.

 ---